uzunovam/uzunovam/_posts/2021-12-16-olena-orlova-on-preferences-in-networks.md

 <p>The important thing to notice here is that interactional and idiosyncratic utility may pull in different directions. \(C\) may be a contrarian but if she cared enough about her idiosyncratic tastes, then she may be better off going for what her friends do if <cite>that</cite> were what she cares about.
 Alternatively, \(C\) may not have strong beverage preferences—if going for her preferred drink were worth just, say, \(1/12\) per friend, \(C\) would be better off being contrarian and drinking coffee.</p>

 <p>Preferences over and choices of beverage are innocent enough, but other contexts reveal how important understanding these interactional effects is.
 Orlova gives the example of school choice (30): in the illustration above, the agents could be parents who are friends or part of a neighbourhood; their actions could be the school (one of two) they choose for their children and their idiosyncratic preferences could be their preferences over these schools.
-School choice, especially among tight friendship or neighbourhood networks, has wider segregation effects—understanding when parents in a close network <cite>coordinate</cite> on the same school is essential for understanding how segregation may arise and be maintained.</p>
+School choice, especially among tight friendship or neighbourhood networks, has wider segregation effects—understanding when parents in a close network <cite>coordinate</cite> on the same school is essential for understanding how segregation may arise and be maintained.
+The two, among others, classes of games that Orlova focuses on—coordination games, where agents adopt the same action, and anti-coordination games, where agents choose different actions—are immensely relevant here.</p>

-<p>In passing (30n6), Orlova mentions that idiosyncratic preferences may also be interpreted as <cite>identities</cite>. </p>

-<p>Orlova mentions that the (heterogeneous) action preferences may be interpreted as identities (30n6).</p>
+<p>In passing (30n6), Orlova mentions that idiosyncratic preferences may also be interpreted as <cite>identities</cite>.
+In fact, I think we can go further and interpret the whole model as a model of <cite>identity choice</cite>.
+The groups, broadly construed, that we decide to become members of depend both on idiosyncratic values we hold and on group effects (say, status or group benefits).
+Understanding the interaction between these two sources of identification is then helpful for understanding the conditions under which we end up with ‘narrow’ or ‘broad’ (or ‘multiple’) identities.
+(See Partha Dasgupta and Sanjeev Goyal’s <a href="https://doi.org/10.1628/jite-2019-0025" target="_blank" rel="noopener">model of narrow identities</a> and <a href="https://ejpe.org/journal/issue/view/27" target="_blank" rel="noopener">this symposium</a> on the paper.)
+These cases would correspond to coordination and anti-coordination games and so the bridge between Orlova’s model and the economic literature on identity choice is an easy one to build.</p>